 The dramatic expansion of immigration detention in the United States is largely due to mandatory detention laws

 As part of the growth of mass incarceration in the United States, Congress has expanded the mandatory detention of immigrants to unprecedented levels.
-According to ICE, in FY 2018 over 70 percent of immigrants in detention were mandatorily detained, meaning their incarceration is automatic and required without any kind of individualized assessment and they are not statutorily entitled to a bond hearing.
+According to ICE, in FY 2023 over 63 percent of immigrants in detention were mandatorily detained on a given day, meaning their incarceration is automatic and required without any kind of individualized assessment and they are not statutorily entitled to a bond hearing.

 Mandatory detention leads to the long-term jailing of people with pending immigration cases.
 Because of the increasing backlog in immigration court, the already lengthy legal processes, and, most recently, the Biden administration’s prioritization of arriving immigrants at the border for apprehension, people, including many seeking asylum, spend years in harmful and costly detention centers across the U.S. Further, while ICE still has full discretion to unilaterally release people subject to mandatory detention, it chooses not to in the majority of cases.